snowplow/documentation/docs/reusable/javascript-tracker-v2-initialization-options/_index.md

 #### Reset Page Ping on Page View

 By default the tracker will reset the Page Ping timers, which were configured when `enableActivityTracking` is called, as well as reset the attached Page View contexts on all future Page Pings when a new `trackPageView` event occurs.
-This is enabled by default as of 2.13.0 and is particularly useful for Single Page Applications (SPA), if you previously relied on this behaviour, you can disable this functionality by specifying `resetActivityTrackingOnPageView: false` in the configuration object on tracker initialisation.
+This is enabled by default as of 2.13.0 and is particularly useful for Single Page Applications (SPA), if you previously relied on this behavior, you can disable this functionality by specifying `resetActivityTrackingOnPageView: false` in the configuration object on tracker initialisation.

 #### Skip tracking browser features (2.15.0+)